Kitchen Science Activities with Food for Kids: Play with your food for Science!

 Kitchen Science Activities with Food for Kids

 Armed with some common kitchen ingredients and curiosity, we’ll explore a series of fun and educational kitchen science activities for kids.
-We do a ton of activities and experiments, and have compiled a list of our favorites centered around the kitchen, backing, cooking, and food.
+We do a ton of activities and experiments, and have compiled a list of our favorites centered around the kitchen, baking, cooking, and food.
 Get your kids excited about food science with these simple experiments.

 DIY Ice Cream